Skip to main content

 Squats

-Squats certainly help build muscle in the legs, but the squatting movement also creates an anabolic environment, which promotes body-wide muscle building.
+Squats certainly help build muscle in your legs, but the squatting movement also creates an anabolic environment, which promotes body-wide muscle building.
 Squats can help you improve both your upper and lower body strength when done correctly, so nailing this exercise will set you up for success in future moves.

 Execution